osprey-dcs/sec-procedure/powerupdown.md

 If possible, save open documents on Workstations.

 1. Switch off power to all 32x Quartz Chassis in the Instrument room
-1. Initiate a graceful shutdown of each computer
+1. Initiate a graceful shutdown of each computer by one of the means listed above.
     1. DAQS server (Instrument room)
     1. MISC server (Control room)
     1. Workstation 1 (Control room)